 Let an Experienced Car Accident Attorney Collect the Evidence You Need

-It can be overwhelming to think about collecting all this evidence on your own.
+It can be overwhelming to think about collecting all this evidence alone.
 Fortunately, you don't need to do this by yourself.
 I can help you identify the evidence you need to hold the negligent driver accountable and assist you in pulling it all together.
 I'll also aggressively fight to pursue all the compensation you deserve.

 Mark Blane